netxms/netxms-doc/admin/concepts.rst

        versions to use, etc. Node objects contain one or more interface objects.
 The system creates interface objects automatically during configuration polls.
      - - Interface
-       - Access point
        - Network Service
        - VPN Connector
    * - Interface
      - Interface objects represent network interfaces of managed computers and devices.
 These objects created automatically by the system during configuration polls or can be created manually by user.
-     -
-   * - Access point
-     - Object representing wireless network access point.
-A node can have several access points, e.g. 2.4Ghz and 5Ghz, or in case of thin wireless access points managed by a central controller.
-These objects are created automatically by the system.
      -
    * - Network Service
      - Object representing network service running on a node (like http or